 So why is it that soil lags so far behind these other indicators of the state of our environment as a political priority?

-There are numerous reasons for this.
+There are numerous reasons.
 These include the perceived complexity of soil, and a reluctance by governments to ‘interfere’ with what is a farmer’s private property.
 Soil also rarely features in public awareness campaigns so there is less political pressure to act.

 But the critical difference is money.
 For a generation, environmental policy has been driven by EU Directives (Air, Water etc.) which gave the EU the power to fine Member States for non-compliance and failure to hit targets.
 The threat of fines provided the impetus for policy intervention, targeted mechanisms (education, regulation, guidance etc.) and most critically - investment.